michellebakels/dev-health-os/src/content/docs/os/section1/the-problem-of-burnout.md

 description: We focus on helping with three main areas
 ---

 Burnout has become so pervasive among workers that it hardly needs an introduction.
-According to a [survey from Indeed](https://www.indeed.com/lead/preventing-employee-burnout-report), burnout is on the rise, with 52% of participants reporting burnout in the last year (2020).
+According to a [survey from Indeed](https://www.indeed.com/lead/preventing-employee-burnout-report), burnout is on the rise, with 52% of participants reporting burnout in 2020.
 In fact, "burnout" even made the [short list of Dictionary.com's Word of the Year](https://www.newsbreak.com/news/2453894206040/dictionary-com-names-allyship-word-of-the-year) for 2021.

 To create a shared context for burnout with regard to our framework, we will look at it through the lens of occupational burnout.
 In 2019, the World Health Organization (WHO) published a clear set of criteria for defining occupational burnout, comprised of the following three components: